aydnssman/VHDL-Design-for-VGA/README.md

 ![pixel](https://i.hizliresim.com/38qg1tz.PNG)

-#### PS: Vertical and horizontal scans were made for each letter separately.
+#### P.S: Vertical and horizontal scans were made for each letter separately.